 Gobble down something sweet and sensual that will pop in your mouth.
+And, roar.

 Sweet tangy sultanas and tart apples gently stewed in buttery nutty caramely port with a hint of cherry-candy-like scented cinnamon and citrusy lemon topped off with burst redcurrants.